 Winner of Colegio de México's Victor Urquidi Award, 2022.

-We study how internal migration responds to an increase in criminal violence in the context of Mexico’s 2007 War on Drugs.
+We study how internal migration responds to an increase in criminal violence in the context of Mexico’s 2007 war on drugs.
 To identify causal effects, we exploit the changes in homicides generated by conflict between drug-trafficking organizations.
 Instrumental variable regressions show that high skilled individuals are less likely to migrate to a municipality where the homicide rate increased.
 Conversely, we find out-migration from municipalities that experienced an increase in murders but only to other municipalities in the same commuting zone.
 We interpret these facts as evidence that the migration response to increases in violence is tempered by moving costs.
 Using a discrete-choice model over destination choices, we estimate individuals would be willing to accept a reduction in wages of 0.15% to 0.58% to decrease the local homicide rate by 1%.
 The welfare cost of the post-2007 spike in homicides is in the order of 10% of GDP per year.

 We show that in Mexico, remote work is related to lower post-pandemic employment in high proximity consumer services, a large sector that mainly employs low-income workers.
 Through a triple difference event study design where we compare employment in high and low proximity sectors across municipalities with different levels of remote work, before and after the pandemic, we find that a 1 percentage point increase in employment that can be performed remotely decreases local employment in high proximity consumer services by around 0.36 percentage points.
 Wage and worker transition data is consistent with a lower demand of high proximity services by remote workers.
 We find evidence that our results are not driven by changing patterns of consumption associated to Internet access during the pandemic.
 Since high proximity employment tends to locate in places where the propensity to remote work occupations is larger, such as cities, our estimates imply that remote work may have slowed the employment recovery from the pandemic in certain regions.
 In this sense, a counterfactual where we reassign remote work potential equally across municipalities results in a more robust recovery in Mexico’s service-heavy central region, which faced the steepest, most persistent drop in service employment.
 Our results suggest that if remote work remains an important feature of labor markets, consumer service sectors in cities in the developing world may face challenges in the post-COVID era.